 4. Presenting solutions

 This is a formal presentation of the solution, where the client is represented by key decision makers and the person who controls the budget.
 (They may not be the same person.)

 5. Offer presentation and contract

 You might think the contract comes sooner, but there’s no point signing anything until you know exactly what you’re getting and how much it will cost.
 Since we guarantee our work for two years, it’s only smart to make sure all the pre-work is done before the contract is signed.
 (That said, pre-agreements like NDAs are sometimes signed earlier.
 And contracts can be signed earlier, too, if the client prefers.)

 At this meeting, we formalize our working agreement.
 We define the stakeholders, the decision maker, and agree on the service level agreement (how fast we respond, escalation path, etc.).
 We agree on development methodology, establish routines like review meetings and collaboration retrospectives, and agree on release planning and Go-Live best practices.
 It’s at this stage we define success and how we’ll measure it.

 The Navy SEALs of software

 Only when the onboarding is complete does our team begin the software development.
 Our experience shows that the right start guarantees the right result — and we are so committed to this six-step onboarding process that it’s mounted on wooden plaques on our conference room walls.
-Whether you visit our offices in Tallinn, New York, Mumbai, California, Tartu, Riga, or Minsk, you’ll find a similar culture.

 The best way to get started is to try us out on a small project.
 See how we work.
 You’ll see our teams are as professional as Navy SEALs.
 After the first project, you’ll want to continue.
 This is how it’s worked with our other clients: our average client relationship is currently eight years.
 Let’s build something together, and let us show you why we’re one of the best development partners you’ve ever had.